Preservation and Restoration

 One important carpenter at Sutter’s Fort was James Wilson Marshall, who became Captain Sutter’s chief mechanic (Marshall was a Master Coachwright, Journeyman Wheelwright and Millwright.)
 Later, Marshall went on to become famous for his role in the discovery of gold in Coloma.

 The carpenters ramada is also extremely important for the educational programs at Sutter’s Fort.
 The carpentry station provides opportunities not only to learn about history, but also Science, Technology, Engineering and Math.
-Most schools who participate in the Environmental Science or Environmental Living Programs at Sutter’s Fort SHP include a carpentry station, where students learn how to build something using period appropriate tools including hammers and nails.
+Most schools who participate in the Environmental Studies or Environmental Living Programs at Sutter’s Fort SHP include a carpentry station, where students learn how to build something using period appropriate tools including hammers and nails.

 Painting of the Exterior Walls and Restoration of Iconic Wooden Gates (Completed 2016)